noynaert/csc274handouts/Unit_00_CourseOverview/Unit_00_10_Overview.md

 # Unix Shell

-The shell is what we type into.
+The shell is what we type commands into.
 It is a program that takes input from the keyboard, passes it to the *kernel* and displays the output to the screen.
 The shell is the interface between the user and the operaating system.

 Historically there have been different shells that were used.